 In 2000, Louis’ entrepreneurial spirit led her to open Culinary Artistry, a full-service catering company, providing everything from valet service to floral arrangements to an array of menu styles.
 Today, it is considered one of the top event planning companies in Portland, one that is not only wildly successful but committed to sustainable business practices.

-Eight years later, rooted by the myriad inspirations of their home, Louis and husband David Welch opened their first brick-and-mortar concept, Lincoln Restaurant.
+Eight years later, rooted by the myriad inspirations of their home, Louis opened her first brick-and-mortar concept, Lincoln Restaurant.
 Lincoln is a balance between old and new, modern and classic, rustic and refined.
 Louis’ menu takes its cue from the seasons, harvesting locally-grown Pacific Northwest ingredients and transforming them into sophisticated yet honest fare.
 Her mix of fortitude and finesse immediately made Lincoln a standout on the Portland restaurant scene.
 Just a few short months after opening, the restaurant was recognized as one of Condé Nast Traveler’s “Hot List” of 50 top new restaurants in North America, while Louis was recognized as a semifinalist for the 2010 and 2011 James Beard Foundation’s “Best Chef Northwest.”
 The success of Lincoln was overwhelming, but it sparked an idea for her next venture.

-In the spring of 2011, Louis and Welch launched their second restaurant, Sunshine Tavern, in the Southeast Division district of Portland.
-Louis and Welch sought to create a haven for both young families and singles, serving up soul-satisfying food and playful cocktails.
+In the spring of 2011, Louis launched her second restaurant, Sunshine Tavern, in the Southeast Division district of Portland.
+Louis sought to create a haven for both young families and singles, serving up soul-satisfying food and playful cocktails.
 For this quintessential tavern, Louis created dishes that are comforting and unfussy, while using the highest quality ingredients available – a philosophy she has felt passionate about throughout her culinary career.
 In 2012, the popularity of Lincoln Restaurant and Sunshine Tavern catapulted Louis’ presence on a national scale and she was named one of Food & Wine’s prestigious Best New Chefs.